The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 There is no program fee: The costs of the program are covered by generous donors and alumni of the program.

-If you withdraw from the program, you prevent another person from the opportunity to participate in this program and your deposit will not be refunded.
-Participants are also expected to serve as campus ambassadors for the Religious Action Center on their University campus.
-During the 2015-16 academic year, particpants help as a campus ambassador, write two blog posts for the RAC blog, help with future recruitment, and support the work of the RAC.
+Participants are also expected to serve as campus ambassadors for the Religious Action Center on their university campus during the 2018-19 academic year.
+As a campus ambassador students will write two blog posts for the RAC blog, help with future recruitment, and support the work of the RAC.
+In addition, there will be monthly check-ins to provide participants with mentoring and learning opportunities to support continued leadership development.

 Provided by the program: